rachayita/OpsNotes/rust/rust.md

 ```

 ## lifetime
+- name for a region of code that some reference must be valid for
 - annotations:
   - some scope can be substituted for `'a` that will satisfy this signature
-  - to tell Rust how generic lifetime parameters of multiple references relate to each other
+  - to tell how generic lifetime parameters of multiple references relate to each other
-  - don’t change how long any of the references live
+  - donot change how long any of the references live
     - rather, they describe the relationships of the lifetimes
       - of multiple references to each other without affecting the lifetimes
 - every reference has lifetime
 - we’re not changing the lifetimes of any values passed in or returned
-  - specifying that borrow checker should reject any values that don’t adhere to these constraints
+  - borrow checker should reject any values that donot adhere to these constraints
 - lifetimes never have any impact on machine code
   - only differing types cause Rust to compile multiple copies of a generic function
 - specify lifetime parameters for functions or structs that use references